Robert Stuart, Duke of Kintyre and Lorne

 Robert Bruce Stuart, Duke of Kintyre and Lorne (18 January 1602 – 27 May 1602) was the fifth child of James VI of Scotland and Anne of Denmark.

+A royal birth

 He was born at Dunfermline Palace, Fife.
 On 2 May 1602 he was created Duke of Kintyre and Lorne, Marquess of Wigton, Earl of Carrick and Lord of Annandale.
 He died at Dunfermline Palace on 27 May 1602 and was buried at Holyrood Abbey.
 His older siblings included Henry Frederick, Prince of Wales, Elizabeth, and Charles.

 Robert's birth was attended by the physicians Martin Schöner and John Naysmyth and the midwife Janet Kinloch.
 He was born at 1 o'clock in the morning.
 The page John Murray brought news of the birth to the king, who was staying at Edinburgh, and had set out to visit the queen.
 Edinburgh Castle gave a cannon salute.
 James VI gave Anne of Denmark a gift of a pointed diamond.
 Robert's nurse Isobel Colt was dressed in black velvet.

+Baptism

-The baptism was delayed longer than usual.
+The baptism was delayed longer than was usual.
 It was widely believed that Prince Henry would be godfather and after the baptism he would stay at Dunfermline Palace with his mother, but this did not come to be, despite the king's promise.

 On 2 May 1602 Robert was carried from Dunfermline Palace into the Abbey by the Duke of Lennox on a large purple cushion for his baptism.
+Lord Oliphant carried the crown ducal, the Master of Angus carried the ewer and towel, and the Master of Paisley brought the basin.
+The crown ducal used at the baptism of Prince Henry in 1594 was described as "low crown, competent for a duke, set with diamonds, sapphires, emeralds, and rubies", meaning a circlet without the raised arches of imperial crowns.

-His name and titles were proclaimed by trumpeters at the windows of the abbey, and the celebrations involved a tournament of "running at ring" which damaged a cornfield.
+Robert's name and titles were proclaimed by trumpeters at the windows of the abbey, and the celebrations involved a tournament of "running at the ring" which damaged a cornfield.
 The sum of £66-13s-4d Scots was thrown into the crowd as largesse.
 On the previous day an English Catholic, Humphrey Dethick, either the son of a London baker or from Ashbourne, Derbyshire, killed one of the guests, claiming to be acting to fulfil a prophecy told to him in Spain.